-When you're having a problem with Cisco Spark Hybrid Services, you can check the status of the connectors and restart any stopped connectors.
+When you're having a problem with Cisco Webex Hybrid Services, you can check the status of the connectors and restart any stopped connectors.

-If a connector is stopped, we recommend that you raise a ticket with support and send a log first before you restart the connector.
+If a connector is stopped, we recommend that you open a ticket with support and send a log first before you restart the connector.

 If the restart generates an alarm, or if the connector stops again, try the following:

 Follow the guidance on the alarm.
-You can also see these alarms in Cisco Spark Control Hub (https://admin.ciscospark.com).
+You can also see these alarms in Cisco Webex Control Hub (https://admin.webex.com).

-From https://admin.ciscospark.com, go to your username, and then click Feedback to open a ticket and send logs.
+From the customer view in https://admin.webex.com, click your username, and then click Feedback to open a ticket and send logs.

 Use the diagnostic tools to look for problem signatures.